msykutera/TensorflowExample/README.md

 # TensorflowExample
 Example of how to use Tensorflow model in .NET Core 2 web app

 .NET Core 2 API project that uses TensorflowSharp library in order to run Tensorflow model to recognize objects on uploaded images.
+For images to test it, pick label from [labels file](https://github.com/msykutera/TensorflowExample/blob/master/TensorflowExample/Assets/imagenet_comp_graph_label_strings.txt) and then put it in  Google Image Search.
+Look into [ExampleRequest file](https://github.com/msykutera/TensorflowExample/blob/master/TensorflowExample/TensorflowExample.postman_collection.json) for example Postman request.

 In case you see the following error: